-Part of the joy of having a pet is forging a bond of love.
-You’ll need to be realistic about how much affection hermit crabs can show you, but they can grow attached to their owners.
+Part of the joy of having pets is forging a close bond.
+Of course, you must be realistic about how much affection hermit crabs can show you.
+That said, hermies can grow to trust their owners.

 Hermit crabs learn to recognize humans over time, so be consistent with your behavior.
-If you avoid giving a hermit crab any reason to fear you and provide everything it needs, it’ll like your company.
+They’re likelier to enjoy your company if you don’t give them a reason to fear you and provide what they need to thrive.

 Can Hermit Crabs Recognize Their Owners?